 The pure-play digital retailers are also vulnerable to the shifting sands of the economy within the marketplace.
 When consumer shopping behaviour is continuously changing, and among larger retailers like mass merchants, wholesalers or grocery chains, there is fierce competition for customer loyalty.

-Most leading retail stores carry the same products from the same brands, leaving consumers with multiple choices when deciding where to shop.
 When shoppers can find the products they want almost anywhere, how can retailers on and off-line differentiate?
 Many are finding that consumers are more loyal to the overall design environment of the shopping experience, not the products themselves.
-Which is where pure play and tradition brick-and-mortar overlap.
+Which is where pure-play and traditional brick-and-mortar overlap.

 The term "customer experience or retailtainment" are terms that get used a lot in the retail industry and for good reason.
 The influencers on Youtube, like Cardi B, provide the pure-play retailer Fashion Nova with a means to execute retailtainment for the consumer audience choosing to follow the brand.

 When the American pure-play fashion business "Shein" contacted us about the design of their new brick-and-mortar portfolio, the management team were wanting to open stores in the high street, a task never before undertaken and it became clear they had no experience in visual merchandising their range of products in the store environment.
 So we suggested it is imperative for today’s retailers to provide a positive, seamless, end-to-end shopping experience, meaning that the digital and physical realms should be integrated, with a close understanding of the customer at every touchpoint.
 This is easier said than done, but there are several ways to improve the customer experience and keep shoppers returning.

 Bonobos, the online pure-play digital menswear and accessories retailer opened its first guide shop in 2012.
 It has gone on to open multiple stores across North America, whilst still maintaining a strong online presence.